Initiatives and Partnerships

 San Jose State University partners with Santa Clara County’s Reid-Hillview Airport to train students for careers in aviation, airline maintenance, administration and technology.
 Graduates work in many aspects of the industry including flight, airport management, purchasing, marketing, quality control, technical management and military aviation.
 The Reid-Hillview Aviation Facility includes a 5,000-square-foot hangar housing aircraft and engines used to teach students.

-San José State University considers diversity to be an institutional value and is committed to making diversity and inclusiveness central to our institutional and educational mission and practices.
+San Jose State University considers diversity to be an institutional value and is committed to making diversity and inclusiveness central to our institutional and educational mission and practices.
 The President's Commission on Diversity leads a range of initiatives across the campus focused on making SJSU a more inclusive community where all feel welcome and thrive.

 Ira F. Brilliant Center for Beethoven Studies

 The Brilliant Center for Beethoven Studies is the only institution in North America devoted solely to the life, works and accomplishments of Ludwig van Beethoven.
 Established in 1983 when Ira F. Brilliant donated his Beethoven collection to San Jose State University, the center has built upon that collection creating the largest collection of Beethoven materials outside of Europe.